TridentSDK/slate/source/index.md

 # Installation

-Because TridentSDK is currently a high-paced work in progress, and the reimplementation of the entire Minecraft server is time-taking, there are no builds availible to use.
+Because TridentSDK is currently a high-paced work in progress, and the reimplementation of the entire Minecraft server is time-consuming, there are no builds available to use.
 The server does not work at the moment.
-You will need to download the source and compile off of eachother.
+You will need to download the source and compile it yourself.

-## Prestiques
+## Prerequisites

 To install Trident, you should have the following installed on your system: